 - Plan ahead, and ensure elevators are running along the stops you need.

 Thank you for reading this post.
-If you have ridden the TTC or other transit system subway and want to share your story, please contact me at email@example.com, or leave a comment below!Read More
+If you have ridden the TTC or other transit system subway and want to share your story, please contact us at firstname.lastname@example.org, or leave a comment below!Read More